JasonJPeng/bamazon/README.md

 >> AS-Table Node module is used to format the search results

-The follwoing SQL is used to generate department based profit/loss table:
+The following SQL is used to generate department based profit/loss table:

 ````SELECT departments.department_id, departments.department_name, departments.overhead_costs,
 SUM(products.product_sales) AS product_sales,
 SUM(products.product_sales) - departments.overhead_costs AS total_profit FROM departments